A Gospel Exhortation

 Why?
 Because, as Jesus taught, individuals love darkness rather than light, because their deeds are evil.
 (John 3:19) Evil may be defined as injurious behavior to self and others.
 It might seem illogical to think that individuals choose to harm themselves and others, but that is reality.
 Evil is done because of a love for what the Puritans once called a “darling sin.”
 The Bible calls it a “besetting sin”.
 “Let us lay aside every weight, and the sin which doth so easily beset us.”
 (Heb.
 12:1)

-In a moment of honesty the sex addict will confess their absolute love for their sex addiction.
+In a moment of honesty, sex addicts will confess their absolute love for their sex addiction.
 They might not like the results of their addiction, but they do love doing what they do, for their behavior brings a feeling of power and bliss that is enjoyed when they have their own way.

 The principle of pleasure.
 The world has convinced individuals that they deserve happiness.
 People want to be happy.
 God wants individuals to be holy, but people want to be happy.
 It is believed that happiness is fulfilling every imagination of the heart, and every impulse of the body.
 “If it feels good, do it.”
 “You only go around once in life, so get all the gusto you can get.”
 “You deserve it.”
 The mindless, worldly slogans, are endless.
 However, they do communicate a message that connects to the point that the principle of pleasure is endlessly pursued.